 The early treatment of TB is currently hindered by the lack of rapid, accurate diagnostic tools, especially those that can be applied as a point-of-care device in the resource-constrained settings in developing countries.
 Alternatives do exists, but they either come at a high cost or lack the required sensitivity.

 The aim of the Pocket project is to integrate a number of world-class novel technologies into a point-of-care TB test that will fill the gap between current high-end, sensitive but expensive tests and low-end, cheap tests plagued by limited accuracy.
 The Pocket test is based on a sensor in a silicon nitride chip, where the choice of wavelength allows for the production of a low-cost readout instrument.
 Combined with novel diagnostic antibodies, this should result in very accurate detection of the TB antigens in urine, thereby diagnosing the presence of the TB bacterium.
-The objective of Pocket is to go beyond a mere laboratory prototype instrument, as during the final year of the project, Pocket will organise field trials in Africa and India.
+The objective of Pocket is to go beyond a mere laboratory prototype instrument, as during the final year of the project, Pocket will organise field trials.

 This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 610389.